-The Testing
+The Tests

-- Performance Tests: I cooked a variety of meats, vegetables, and a flatbread on the Solo Stove Bonfire with the Cast Iron Grill Top and Hub.
+- Cooking Tests: I cooked a variety of meats and vegetables and grilled flatbread on the Solo Stove with the cast iron grill top and hub.
 I repeated these using the Lodge griddle/grill.
-Finally, I used the Solo Stove Bonfire as a fire pit and roasted marshmallows with it.
+Since then, I've cooked a medley of char-grilled, wood-fired meals on it.

 What We Learned

-The Solo Stove Bonfire Was Pretty Portable
+The Solo Stove Bonfire Is Pretty Portable

 Now, there’s something you must know about me before we dig into these results: I would call myself a moderately outdoorsy person; I like hiking and camping, and in a past life I even tested tiny backpacking stoves.
 But I’ll be honest—starting a fire has always intimidated me.
-I usually leave that part of camping to my partner while I wander around the campsite pretending to be useful.
+I usually leave that part of camping to my husband while I wander around the campsite pretending to be useful.
 Could the Solo Stove be dummy-proof?
 Would we have some burnt meat on a stick that was still raw inside?
 Truthfully, that’s what I expected.

-Next, I got cooking.
 For my first cooking test, I started easy (and I did have a frozen pizza on hand, just in case).
 I cooked up a few Italian sausages, some small sweet peppers, and a few rounds of red onion brushed with olive oil.
 I also grilled some pre-baked pierogi towards the end, when I was a little over-excited that it wasn’t a total disaster.

 One thing I learned was the cast iron grill grate got hotter on one side because of the way the wood fits in the stove, so being attentive and moving food helped ensure an evenly cooked result.
-I also learned that it’s worth investing in a good pair of log tongs and a poker; readjusting the logs or giving the coals a poke helped regulate and control the heat.
+I also learned that it’s worth investing in a good pair of log tongs and a poker; readjusting the logs or giving the coals a poke helps regulate and control the heat.

 Sausages are also a very forgiving food; since they are fatty, it’s hard to overcook them.
 The peppers and onion were soft and nicely charred, and even my oddball grilled pierogi turned out well, with a faint smoky wood flavor.